 Instantly I begin to respond and my suggestions always involve the contributions of B.F.
 Skinner and the extensive field work of his students, Keller and Marian Breland and Bob Bailey.
 I am talking about operant conditioning.

-So as my fingers start hammering away constructing lengthy paragraphs trying to steer people away from a dangerous dependency on positive punishment and direct them to safer waters, I start to see it.
+So as my fingers start hammering away constructing lengthy paragraphs trying to steer people away from a dangerous dependency on positive punishment and direct them to safer waters, while also informing them of the pitfalls of using only positive reinforcement, I start to see it.
 I can see their confused look through the monitor.
 Everything I typed after “positive punishment” became a blur, a written version of Charlie Brown’s teachers’ voice….

 Positive punishment?
 What the hell is he talking about?